 No AI in Writing or Rewriting

-My own work is human generated.
+My own works are human-generated.
 This includes my blog posts.
-I feel that writing (and rewriting) is the most creative part of the process and hence requires human input.
+I feel that writing (and rewriting) is the most creative part of the process, and hence requires human input.
 (It's also the part of the process I enjoy the most.)

-Because of the copyright concerns associated with AI-generative technologies, I have elected to not work with clients who use AI to write their stories for them.
-However, I will still work with AI-assisted stories, recognizing that some writers use AI to assist in their research or outlining.
+Because of the copyright concerns associated with AI-generative technologies, I have elected to not work with clients who use AI to write their stories for them, even if the story was substantively rewritten by the human and could potentially be granted a copyright in the US.
+However, I will still work with stories where writers used AI to assist in their research or outlining.
 If the words are still the words of the writer (in their voice), then I'm happy to take a look.

 No AI in Editing